 Getting rid of crunches requires treating their cause.
 Doctors usually treat bacterial pneumonia and bronchitis with antibiotics.

 Viral lung infections often have to run their course, but your doctor can treat them with antiviral medications.
-With any lung infection, you should get enough rest, stay well hydrated and avoid lung irritants.
+You should get enough rest, stay well hydrated, and avoid lung irritants with any lung infection.

 If the sounds are due to a chronic lung condition, you should make lifestyle changes to help control your symptoms.

 If you smoke, give up the cigarette.
 If someone in your home smokes, ask them to leave or insist that they smoke outside.
-You should also try to avoid irritants of the lungs, such as dust and molds.
+It would help if you also tried to avoid irritants of the lungs, such as dust and molds.

 Other treatments for chronic lung disease may include:

 - Inhaled steroids to reduce inflammation of the airways.